krdiamond/VUE_INTRO_Directives-Components/README.md

 #Directives
 Special attribute provided by Vue.
 Applies reactive behavior to the rendered DOM.
   * v-bind:title
-    - keeps the element's title attribute up to date with the message property on the Vue instance
+    - keeps the element's attribute up to date with the property on the Vue instance
     - The title is what shows up on hover
         ex: <span v-bind:title="message"> <h2>Inventory</h2> </span>
   * v-if